amanbolsyn/Practice_README/README.md

 ```
 start(Stage primaryStage)
 ```
-The start method is the entry point for the JavaFX application.
-It sets up the user interface (UI) for IP address input, validates the format and correctness of the IP address entered by the user, and provides error feedback in real-time.
-If the IP address is valid, it proceeds to initialize a client model with the provided IP and opens a new window for the user to enter a nickname.
-If the IP address is invalid, an error message is displayed.
+The start method initializes the JavaFX UI for IP address input, validates its format, and provides real-time error feedback.
+If valid, it creates a client model with the IP and opens a window for nickname input.
+If invalid, it displays an error message.